Fujitsu-UTokyo-QDD/QDD/CONTRIBUTING_en.md

 # Contributing Guidelines

-This file explains about how to contribute to our project!
+This file explains about how to contribute to our project.

 ## Branch Management Rules